puppetlabs/puppet-docs/source/pe/3.7/r10k_puppetfile.md

 [reference]: ./r10k_reference.html
 [r10kindex]: ./r10k.md

-# Managing Modules

 You'll manage your modules through the Puppetfile, in which you'll specify detailed information about what modules r10k should install and where it should install them.

-* Continue reading to learn how to configure your Puppetfile.
+* Continue reading to learn how to manage modules through your Puppetfile.
-* [See "Getting To Know r10k"][index] for basic information about r10k.
+* [See "Getting To Know r10k"][r10kindex] for basic information about r10k.
 * [See "Setting Up r10k"][setup] to get r10k up and running.
-* [See "Configuring r10k.yaml"][r10kyaml] to learn how to set up directory environments with r10k.
+* [See "Configuring Directory Environments in r10k"][r10kyaml] to learn how to set up directory environments in r10k.yaml.
 * [See "Running r10k"][running] to learn how to deploy r10k.
 * [See "r10k Reference"][reference] for a list of r10k subcommands.

 ## About the Puppetfile